Learn how to use a Mac and Mac OS X

 Benefit of Installing Applications in the Application Folder

-By having all applications in the Applications directory, a powerful benefits can be realized.
+By having all applications in the Applications directory, a powerful benefit can be realized.
 For example, you will be able to easily move your applications to a new Mac by using the OS X "Migration Assistant" or upgrade to a new version of OS X by using the "Archive and Install" option.

 By: switchtoamac